sam-b02/Silver-Chat/README.md

 **My Past Endevours** -
 Google's natural dataset, filtered for tech questions, that was used in combination with the scraped data.
 Took a LOT of human filtering and reorganizing. you can see the semi filtered questions. most of them are completely unrelated to tech.

+# **USAGE**

+Silver cannot be run by the public due to api keys being needed.
+You can find an online version at (https://silversupport.in)

 # **FUTURE DIRECTION**

-Silver 2.0 is being developed and will be uploaded soon.
-Contains a finetuned system prompt and better datasets.
+Silver 2.0 is still being actively developed on.
+It contains a finetuned system prompt and better datasets.
 Please visit the website and read the blogs (https://silversupport.in/links) to be completely updated.

-*Silver cannot be run by the public as of now.
-This will be changed in the near future.